Remarks on pseudo-vertex-transitive graphs with small diameter: Antipodal tight graphs

 \section{Antipodal tight graphs $\mathrm{AT}4(p,q,2)$}

 In this section, we consider a distance-regular antipodal double cover with diameter four.
-We recall some properties of this graph that are needed in this section; for more information, we refer the reader to \cite{2003Jurisic, 2000JKEuroJC, 2002JKDiscMath}.
+We recall some properties of this graph that are needed in this section.
+For more information, we refer the reader to \cite{2003Jurisic, 2000JKEuroJC, 2002JKDiscMath}.
 Let $\Gamma$ denote a non-bipartite distance-regular antipodal double cover with diameter four.
+Then $\Gamma$ is $Q$-polynomial if and only if $\Gamma$ is tight \cite{2002JKDiscMath}.
+Suppose that $\Gamma$ is $Q$-polynomial.
 The intersection array of $\Gamma$ is parameterized by $p$, $q$ (cf. \cite[Section 5]{2002JKDiscMath}):

 where $p\geq 1$, $q\geq 2$ are integers.
 The spectrum of $\Gamma$ is given by $\{\theta_0^{m_0}, \theta_1^{m_1}, \theta_2^{m_2}, \theta_3^{m_3}, \theta_4^{m_4} \}$, where

 and $m_0=1$,